Exaforce Blog Author Image – Madhukar Nayakbomman

 Bridging the Cloud Security Gap: Real-World Use Cases for Threat Monitoring

 At Exaforce, as we work with our initial set of design partners to reduce the human burden on SOC teams, we’re gaining valuable insights into current cloud usage patterns that reveal a larger and more dynamic threat surface.
+While many organizations invest in robust security tools like CSPM, SIEM, and SOAR, these solutions often miss the nuances of evolving behaviors and real-time threats.

 A device manufacturing company relies on a single IAM user with long term credentials for various tasks such as device testing, telemetry collection, and metrics gathering across multiple factories in different geographic regions.
 This consolidated identity is used from varied operating systems (e.g., Linux, Windows) and environments, which amplifies risk.